kean/Regex/README.md

 > Created primarily for learning purposes, not meant for production.

+> **Warning**.
+This project is current WIP.
+It got to the stage where it supports the majority of regex features, but there is still a lot of work left to simplify it and then to make it fast.
+Parsing and compiling stages are going to be changed dramatically in the nearest future.

 # Usage

 Create a `Regex` object by providing a pattern and an optional set of options (`Regex.Options`):